mdn/content/files/en-us/webassembly/reference/memory/grow/index.md

 The **`grow`** [memory instruction](/en-US/docs/WebAssembly/Reference/Memory) increases the size of the memory instance by a specified number of pages.

-The instruction returns the previous size of memory, in pages, if the operation was successful, and `-1` if the operation failed.
+The instruction adds the previous size of memory (in pages) to the top of the stack if the operation was successful, or `-1` if the operation failed.
-In both cases the result is added to the stack.
 Currently each page is 64KiB.

 {{EmbedInteractiveExample("pages/wat/grow.html", "tabbed-taller")}}